isomerpages/moe-bedoksouthsec/_curriculum/Physical Education.md

 ### Student Outcomes

 To inculcate in our students - life-long values, skills and competencies to lead themselves and others; towards living an active, healthy and fulfilling life.

 (i)    Self-awareness and self-management skills to achieve personal well-being physically, emotionally and mentally;

  (ii)   Social awareness, interpersonal and leadership skills to build maintain positive relationships and lead others;

  (iii)  Skills and knowledge of sports and the outdoors to lead themselves and others towards living a healthy and balanced life.

-**Approach &amp; Pedagogy**
+<b>Approach & Pedagogy</b>

-Our PE/LLP key strategy is to use the **experiential learning approach** to develop students' psychomotor, cognitive and affective domains.
+Our PE/LLP key strategy is to use the <b>experiential learning approach</b> to develop students' psychomotor, cognitive and affective domains.
 Students go through a cycle of experiences, observation, reflection, and application in real-world situations through PE, sports and outdoors to help them internalise the skills and values.
 The use of authentic and learning experiences is accompanied with a strong emphasis on the 3 components of reflection (i.e analysis, critical thinking and decision making) to build on experiences that will help students to inculcate these lifelong habits.

-The department also takes direction from MOE's new PE syllabus and adopts a differentiated instruction to meet our students learning needs via the **Games Concept Approach** and **Sports Education Model** where students take up active roles while learning and playing the games. **Cooperative Learning** and Working in Teams is the emphasis in facilitating the Outdoor modules.
+The department also takes direction from MOE's new PE syllabus and adopts a differentiated instruction to meet our students learning needs via the <b>Games Concept Approach</b> and <b>Sports Education Model</b> where students take up active roles while learning and playing the games. <b>Cooperative Learning</b> and Working in Teams is the emphasis in facilitating the Outdoor modules.

 <img src="/images/BDS%20LLP%20(PHYSICAL%20AND%20HEALTH)%20FRAMEWORK.png"
 style="width:67%">